ppeetteerrs/personal-website/content/post/2020-10/organizational_behaviour/index.md

 ## 2.2 Solution {#22_solution}

 <p id="221_increase_task_conflict">
-  The key to reducing common knowledge effect is to <strong>increase task conflict</strong>.
+  The key to reducing common knowledge effect is to **increase task conflict**.
 </p>

 Task conflict is a conflict in understanding that occurs when there are **perceived disagreements** among group members **about the content of their decisions**, which involves differences in viewpoints, ideas and opinions.
 Ways to induce task conflict include: